Toward Generative Quantum Utility via Correlation-Complexity Map: Quantifying IQP compatibility and beyond-pairwise dependence

-A recurring theme in quantum computing and QML is that the practical relevance of a quantum model depends not only on asymptotic hardness statements, but also on \emph{where} a given instance sits within a spectrum of structural and computational difficulty \citep{buhrman2025formal}.
-As a result, a number of indicators have been proposed to quantify the ``complexity'' of quantum circuits or quantum states, typically with the goal of predicting classical simulation cost, identifying regimes of quantum advantage, or characterizing resource requirements for universal computation.
-Here we briefly review these directions and contrast them with our focus: \emph{data-facing} indicators that can be computed directly from empirical datasets (including classical data) to assess compatibility with classically hard generative circuit families such as IQP.
+In quantum computing and QML, practical quantum advantage depends not only on complexity-theoretic evidence that the underlying problem is asymptotically hard for classical algorithms, but also on whether the practically relevant instances have structure that the quantum method can exploit \citep{buhrman2025formal}.
+Prior work has proposed a range of measures and proxy quantities for quantum circuits and states, such as circuit depth, gate count, entanglement, or preparation complexity, to estimate how difficult the corresponding circuits or output distributions are to simulate classically and to characterize the resources needed for universal quantum computation.
+Here our emphasis is different: we seek data-derived quantities, computable directly from empirical datasets, that assess compatibility with generative circuit families such as IQP.

-\paragraph{Complexity indicators based on classical simulation cost.} One principled way to quantify quantum complexity is to estimate the classical resources required to simulate a circuit family.
-In tensor-network approaches, simulation cost is governed by the contraction structure (e.g., induced treewidth / contraction ordering), yielding instance-dependent measures that can be interpreted as a proxy for classical tractability.
-Recent work on random circuit sampling in arbitrary geometries explicitly leverages such simulation perspectives and introduces an \emph{asymptotic complexity density}, an indicator tied to tensor network contraction cost that helps delineate regimes where random circuits become difficult to classically simulate \citep{decross2025computational}.
-While these simulation-cost indicators are highly informative, they are inherently \emph{circuit-centric}.
-They require an explicit quantum circuit description and quantify instance hardness through classical contraction/simulation cost.
-The question we study here is different: given only samples from a \emph{real-world dataset}, can we diagnose whether its distributional structure is aligned with the inductive biases of a hard-to-simulate circuit family?
-Addressing this dataset-centric compatibility problem is outside the scope of simulation-cost indicators.
+\paragraph{Indicators derived from classical simulation cost.} One established way to assess the practical difficulty of a quantum circuit family is to estimate the classical resources needed to simulate its output distribution.
+In tensor-network methods, for example, this cost depends on the contraction structure of the circuit, such as induced treewidth or contraction order, and therefore yields instance-dependent proxies for classical simulatability.
+Recent work on random circuit sampling in arbitrary geometries develops this viewpoint explicitly and introduces an \emph{asymptotic complexity density}, a quantity linked to tensor-network contraction cost that helps identify regimes in which random circuits become difficult to simulate classically \citep{decross2025computational}.

+These simulation-cost indicators are informative, but they are inherently circuit-centric: they require an explicit description of the quantum circuit and assess hardness through the cost of classically simulating that circuit or its output distribution.
+Our question is different.
+Given only samples from a real-world dataset, can we determine whether the dataset has structural features that align with the inductive biases of a classically hard quantum generative family?
+This dataset-level compatibility question is not addressed by simulation-cost indicators.